-On most Shopify plans, you can upload up to 50,000 items by CSV in one go; Square permits a maximum of 30,000 items.
+On most Shopify plans, you can upload up to 50,000 items by CSV in one go; Square permits a maximum of 30,000 items at a time.

-We will see throughout this review that Square’s CMS includes several features that are particularly useful for restaurant businesses.
-One of these is its PDF product import tool (currently available in BETA mode), which lets you upload a restaurant menu in PDF format and then map content from the PDF to new items in your Square store.
+Now, you’ll find throughout this comparison that Square’s CMS includes several features that are particularly useful for restaurant businesses.
+One of these is its PDF product import tool, which lets you upload a restaurant menu in PDF format and then map content from the PDF to new items in your Square store.

-(If you have a restaurant business that already delivers food through delivery services such as DoorDash or Uber Eats, you can also directly import your product data from the online menu you use with these services).
+(If you have a restaurant business that already delivers food through delivery services such as DoorDash or Uber Eats, you can also import your product data directly from them).

-Neither platform is great for importing other types of content — pages, blog posts, etc. — but the Shopify app store does include several apps (such as ExIm) that add this functionality to your store for a monthly fee.
+Neither platform is great for importing other types of content — pages, blog posts, etc. — but the Shopify app store does include several paid-for apps (such as ExIm) that add this functionality to your store.

 As for exports, both tools let you export products and orders to CSV.
-If you want to export other types of content, with Square it’s a case of copying and pasting it, and with Shopify you can either copy and paste or use a third-party app to bulk export pages and posts (ExIm again being a good choice).
+If you want to export other types of content, with Square it’s a case of copying and pasting it, and with Shopify you can either copy and paste or use a third-party app to bulk export pages and posts.

 Overall, the content management systems in both Shopify and Square make it easy to manage your site, keep track of orders, view reports and configure the general settings for your ecommerce business.

 Key store settings are placed in well-organised menus on the left of the platforms’ dashboards, and accessing the all-important template editors (mentioned above) is doable within 2 clicks in both platforms.